- Visa and Immigration Procedure in Japan

 If you wish to work on full time, it is necessary to change your visa status to an appropriate working visa.
 It is necessary to satisfy the requirements such as your educational or professional background, job description and financial performance of the employer.

-Japanese Government currently has agreements on Working Holiday Visa with UK, Canada, Australia, New Zealand, France, Germany and South Korea.
-Each agreement is slightly different in its way of how it works :
+The Japanese Government currently has agreements on Working Holiday Visa's with the UK, Ireland, Canada, Australia, New Zealand, France, Germany, Denmark, Taiwan, Hong Kong and South Korea.
+Each agreement is slightly different in its way of how it works (length, age limit, etc.)

-You need to be a citizen of each country and to live in the country at the moment of application.
-You need to provide a proof that you have sufficient money to support yourself during the initial days of your stay in Japan.
+You need to be a citizen of each country and to be living in the country at the time of application.
+You need to provide proof that you have sufficient money to support yourself during the initial days of your stay in Japan.
 The application is to be submitted to the Japanese Embassy or Consulate close to where you live.
 It is not possible to submit the application at the Immigration office in Japan.

 For more detail, please also see the following web sites: